Facing in? Facing out? A Science-Based View on Baby Carrying Positions

 For the first several months, the baby is more than content with being carried in the front position, facing inward towards the caregiver.
 From a developmental point of view, the baby's primary tasks are related initially to adaptation to life outside the womb where it certainly does not need excessive stimulation.
 Quite the contrary, at the "social awakening" period at around 2-3 months, the baby's main interest will be the human face, and here the front inward facing position will continue to be ideal for most babies as they will have a clear view of the caregiver's hopefully exciting and stimulating face.
 The baby can also observe the caregiver's face when she/he is communicating with others, providing the baby with learning experiences.

 Sometime during the baby’s first year, most babies placed in the front inward facing position will begin to turn their head to get a better view of the action taking place behind them.
 Given the flexibility of a baby’s neck and the wide zone of vision that eye movement allows for, the baby will in fact be able to take in quite a lot of the surrounding environment.
 Especially if the adult carrying the baby is a little vigilant to the baby’s signals, and aid the baby’s efforts to take in the world by turning appropriately to the side.
 If this solution works for you, and your baby is content, we strongly suggest that you keep your baby in the front inward facing position.
+All of Ergobaby's carriers offer the front inward carry position.
+If you are taking an Ages and Stages journey, you'll begin with the Embrace Newborn Carrier or Aura Wrap and as your little one starts reaching new milestones, you will level up to the Omni 360.

-SHOP aGES AND STAGES BUNDLE
+SHOP AGES AND STAGES BUNDLE

 For the "All-in-One" approach, we offer a variety of options, Omni Dream, Omni Breeze, and Aerloom.
 All of these carriers are adjustable for 7-45 lbs and offer all four carry positions.